AndrewThian/proto-lerna-monorepo/README.md

 ## What this github does ##

 Basically to serve as a POC with lerna and yarn.

-There a currently three examples `lerna`, `lerna-yarn-workspaces` and `yarn-workspaces` respectively.
-1. being purely Lerna as a start point following this [mediumn article](https://codeburst.io/monorepos-by-example-part-1-3a883b49047e) on how to manage monorepos.
-2. a combination on how to use yarn with lerna.
-Not sure if I'm comfortable with this.
+This repo has currently 3 seperate examples on how each POC works:

+- `learn-a` a pure lerna implementation to serve as a start point.
+It has `lerna`, `jest` and some `webpack` as rollup.

-3. is a pure yarn workspace exploration and example project to understand what yarn-workspaces are and how to work with them
+- `yarn-workspace` is a pure yarn workspace exploration and example project on what yarn-workspaces and how to work with them.
+    - `yarn-worksapce-typescript` is a typescript example implementation of the previous `yarn-workspace` directory.
+A good idea to read `yarn-workspace` first.